analogdevicesinc/ai8x-synthesis/README.md

 ### Channel Data Formats

-#### HWC
+#### HWC (Height-Width-Channels)

-All internal data are stored in HWC format, 4 channels per 32-bit word.
-Assuming 3-color (or 3-channel) input, one byte will be unused.
+All internal data are stored in HWC format, four channels per 32-bit word.
+Assuming 3-color (or 3-channel) input, one byte of the 32-bit word will be unused.
 The highest frequency in this data format is the channel, so the channels are interleaved.

 Example:

 ![0BGR 0BGR 0 BGR 0BGR...](docs/HWC.png)

-#### CHW
+#### CHW (Channels-Height-Width)

 The input layer can alternatively also use the CHW format (a sequence of channels).
 The highest frequency in this data format is the width or X-axis (W), and the lowest frequency is the channel.
 Assuming an RGB input, all red pixels are followed by all green pixels, followed by all blue pixels.